-One formality that many do not realize the importance of is a full and fair disclosure of assets and debts prior to the prenuptial agreement being signed.
+One formality that many do not realize the importance of full and fair disclosure of assets and debts before the prenuptial agreement being signed.
 In other words, both parties are supposed to disclose all the assets and debts that they are bringing into the marriage.
 Disclosing income is also important for a prenuptial agreement.

 Many parties in a rush to get married might want to bypass this step.
 They might not want to take the time to disclose the assets and debts they have.
 Others may not want their prospective spouse to know.

 However, there are court decisions throughout the country where prenuptial agreements are being set aside because assets, debt, and income were not fully disclosed.
 This is because a party cannot knowingly waive any rights they may have if they do not even know it exists.